Honda Odyssey (North America): Export vehicle

 In the middle of 2012, Honda began exporting the fourth generation North American Odyssey minivan to the Philippines.
 Export of the Odyssey to that market ceased in 2015 after the introduction of the international fifth generation Odyssey which is imported from Japan.

 A version of the second generation North American Odyssey was sold in Japan as the Honda LaGreat.

 The Odyssey manufactured at HMA in Alabama has also been exported to Canada, Mexico, South America, South Korea, and the Middle East.

+In popular culture

+A fourth generation Honda Odyssey played a major role in the 2024 film Deadpool & Wolverine as the vehicle that the titular protagonists acquired.
+The van's inclusion in the film served as a reference to director Shawn Levy's real-life Honda Odyssey, nicknamed "Betsy".

 Sales

+Chassis Codes

+Chassis code are linked with the vehicle's identification number (VIN).
+The number after the letters RA/RL indicates the type and generation code: